lubuntu-team/manual/source/3/3.1/3.1.7/kde_partitionmanager.rst

 Customizing
 -----------
 To toggle showing a statusbar that shows pending operations check/uncheck the :menuselection:`Settings --> Show Statusbar` checkbox in the menu.
 To toggle showing your devices side pane  check/uncheck the :menuselection:`Settings --> Panels Shown --> Devices`.
+To toggle showing informatoin about the currently selected partition check/uncheck the :menuselection:`Settings --> Panels Shown --> Infromation` checkbox in the menu.
+To toggle showing log output of check/uncheck the :menuselection:`Settings --> Panels Show --> Log Output` checkbox.